elementary-Inc/blog/_posts/2026/2026-02-27-os-8-1-1-available-now.md

 # Panel

 We fixed an issue that prevented the <kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>Del</kbd> shortcut from opening the end session dialog until Quick Settings had been opened.
-And end session dialogs now have the same background dimming and blur as password dialogs.
+And end session dialogs now have the same background dimming and blur effects as password dialogs.

 <figure class="card" markdown="1">
 ![end session dialog](/images/{{ page.slug }}/end-session.png)